How accessible are JavaScript data grids?

 Accessibility is an important consideration when integrating web components, including data grids, into your apps.
-Poor accessibility in your data grid can make your app difficult to use for those with disabilities or temporary limitations, like a broken arm.
-Additionally, keyboard accessibility benefits users who prefer navigating with a keyboard rather than a mouse.
-In many cases, ensuring accessibility isn’t just beneficial – it’s required by law.
+Poor accessibility can make your app difficult or impossible to use for people with disabilities or temporary limitations, like a broken arm.
+Keyboard accessibility also benefits users who prefer navigating without a mouse.
+In many cases, ensuring accessibility isn’t just good practice; it’s a legal requirement, whether under the Americans with Disabilities Act (ADA), Section 508 of the Rehabilitation Act, or regional equivalents.

 The World Wide Web Consortium (W3C) develops standards and guidelines for accessibility.
 These include: